 To get the full picture on what your credit information means and how lenders use it, we recommend the ‘Understanding your credit information and how lenders use it’ guide.
 Produced by the UK’s leading credit reference agencies, including TransUnion, it’s a definitive document that can help you with your credit related questions.

-A credit report is a record of your personal credit history.
+A credit report contains all the information held on an indvidual at their address(es) by the Credit Reference Agency.
 Lenders use the information it contains to decide whether to give you credit.

 If you’re over 18 and have ever taken out a loan, credit card or mobile phone contract, a credit reference agency like TransUnion likely holds a copy of your credit report.
 It’s important to monitor your financial activity, so checking your report regularly is a good idea.

 Think of your credit report as a kind of financial passport that includes your financial history and credit activity.

 Your credit report will provide the following information: